Westport Property - Dundee

 landlords certificate requirements

 An Electrical Installation Condition Report (EICR) is important for verifying the safety of electrical installations in rental properties across Scotland.
-A qualified electrician must conduct this report every five years or at the start of a new tenancy.
+A qualified electrician must conduct this installation condition report EICR every five years or at the start of a new tenancy.
 It examines and tests all aspects of the property’s electrical systems, including the fuse box, light fittings, plug sockets, wiring, and permanent fixtures like air conditioning units and extractor fans.

-The EICR serves as a comprehensive assessment, identifying any potential risks and recommending necessary repairs or improvements to maintain safety standards.
+The EICR serves as a comprehensive assessment, identifying any potential risks and recommending necessary repairs or improvements to maintain electrical safety standards.
 Landlords must provide current tenants with a copy of the electrical safety report within 28 days and to new tenants at the start of their tenancy.

 Key Points